 What do flea bites look like?
 Given their small size, flea bites often appear as tiny red spots on the skin.
 Look for tiny dark spots, surrounded by a reddened area with much less swelling around the bite than with other insect bites.
 As with other insect bites, it is often difficult to identify fleas just by looking at bites.
 Consult a medical professional for advice and treatment if you develop an itchy rash or eczema.
 These are common symptoms of an allergic reaction to flea bites.

 Where do bites occur?
 Common areas to receive flea bites are on feet or lower legs.
-Cat or dog fleas will jump from pets, carpets, bedding or furnishings to feed.
+Cat or dog fleas will jump from pets, carpets, bedding, or furnishings to feed.

 Can you feel the bites?
 A flea bite is usually felt immediately, with a single flea often biting two or three times in the same area.

 Is the bite painful?
 The actual bite does not really hurt.
-It is the itchiness that results from the body’s reaction that causes the discomfort.
+It is the itchiness that results from the body’s reaction that causes discomfort.

-Who is at risk? - Infants are at a higher risk from being bitten by fleas, particularly when playing on the floor, especially carpeted areas or on rugs.
+Who is at risk? – Infants are at a higher risk of being bitten by fleas, particularly when playing on the floor, especially carpeted areas or on rugs.
 Children also tend to be more sensitive than adults to being bitten.